ArcasProject/Arcas/docs/index.rst

 =================================
 Arcas is Python library which allow users to collect academic articles' metadata.

-Nowdays a large number of scholarly databases and collections offer some form of API access.
+Nowadays a large number of scholarly databases and collections offer some form of API access.
 An API is an online tool to access data straight from the databases.
 Arcas is a tool designed to help communicate/ping various of these APIs.

-Today, Arcas offers access to metadata of articles from the following publishers:
+Today, Arcas offers access to metadata of articles from the following journals and pre-prints:

 - IEEE
 - PLOS